 The state investigators interviewed the Maintenance Director who revealed “he was made aware the rooms were below federal requirements by the Regional Property Manager.”
 During that interview, the Maintenance Director revealed that “the facility will apply for a waiver.”
 The Administrator stated that “the facility does not have a waiver for the rooms that do not meet federal requirements.
 She stated the facility will apply for a waiver to accommodate the deficient space.”

 Do you suspect that your loved one has signs or symptoms of abuse, mistreatment or neglect while at Hopkins Center?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
-Our law firm fights aggressively on behalf of Warren County victims of mistreatment living in long-term facilities including nursing homes in Woodburn.
+Our network of attorneys fights aggressively on behalf of Warren County victims of mistreatment living in long-term facilities including nursing homes in Woodburn.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our attorneys represent clients who have been harmed through nursing home abuse by nursing staff and caregivers.
 The attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through a contingency fee arrangement.
 This agreement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.

 We offer every client a “No Win/No-Fee” Guarantee.
 This promise ensures that you will owe us nothing if we cannot obtain compensation on your behalf.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All the information you share with our law offices will remain confidential.